emileswarts/emileswarts.github.com/_posts/2012-08-25-dont-remap-caps-to-be-escape.md

 So the control key was never fully utilized or even remapped.
 It remained in its awkward position at the bottom of my keyboard.

 I realized that ctrl chording would not be as bad if it was placed on the caps lock key.
-I could just use the default "ctrl [" escape key which should be available as a default.
+I could just use the default 'ctrl \[' escape key which should be available as a default.

 Also considering that Esc has 1 function and ctrl can have copious amounts of combinations.
 It seems illogical to have it mapped the way I did.